-Her work has been presented internationally, including La Chapelle Jeanne d’Arc Contemporary Art Centre (FR), Espace Croisé Contemporary Art Centre (FR), Arsenale of Venice (IT), Friche la Belle de Mai (FR), LMNO Gallery (BE), Gasworks (UK), PAF Olomouc (CZ), Centrale for Contemporary Art (BE), Guardian Art Centre (CN), Imagine Science Film Festival (USA), CICA Museum (KR), KIKK Festival (BE), VIDEOFORMES Festival (FR), argos centre for audiovisual arts (BE), among others.
+Her work has been presented internationally, including La Chapelle Jeanne d’Arc Contemporary Art Centre (FR), Espace Croisé Contemporary Art Centre (FR), Arsenale of Venice (IT), Friche la Belle de Mai (FR), Turner Contemporary (UK), Gasworks (UK), Centrale for Contemporary Art (BE), Guardian Art Centre (CN), Imagine Science Film Festival (USA), KIKK Festival (BE), VIDEOFORMES Festival (FR), argos centre for audiovisual arts (BE), among others.

-Elise Guillaume’s practice has been supported by public grants from Arts Council England and the Wallonia-Brussels Federation.
+Elise Guillaume’s practice has been supported by grants from the Wallonia-Brussels Federation and Arts Council England.
 In 2024, she was selected for the European Marine Board’s EMBracing the Ocean residency to develop her project Waves of Resonance (2025-ongoing) in collaboration with marine acoustic scientists from the Flanders Marine Institute (VLIZ).
-She continues these interdisciplinary collaborations in her upcoming short film WITHIN, FROM BELOW (in production), which was awarded the Science New Wave Film Fund and developed through the Sound Image Culture Filmmaker’s Lab.
+She continues these interdisciplinary collaborations in her upcoming short film WITHIN, FROM BELOW (in production), which was awarded the Science New Wave Film Fund and developed through the Sound Image Culture filmmakers’ lab.

 Her film Hybrid Terrains (2021) was a finalist for the Aesthetica Art Prize 2022, received the Art Nova Prize from the ArteLaguna Art Prize and was shortlisted for the Prix de L’Œuvre Expérimentale de la Scam.
 In 2023, her film Eventual Horizon was shortlisted for the “Talents Contemporains 13” prize by the Fondation François Schneider and has been part of argos centre for audiovisual arts’ collection since 2025.